nodatime/nodatime/www/unstable/userguide/offset-patterns.md

 - `s`: Short format, displaying information down to the hour.
   Typical pattern text: `+HH`
 - `g`: General pattern.
 Formatting depends on the value passed in:
-  - If the offset has fractional seconds, the full format is used; otherwise
   - If the offset has seconds, the long format is used; otherwise
   - If the offset has minutes, the medium format is used; otherwise
   - The short format is used